-- Make your crepe batter and let it sit for a half hour before making them.
+- Make crepe batter and let it sit for a half hour before making them.

-- While your crepe batter is resting, make your cinnamon apple filling for the crepes.
-Wash your apples, and cut into a dice.
+- While crepe batter rests, make cinnamon apple filling for the crepes.
+Wash apples, and cut into a dice.

-- In a saucepan, melt your butter.
-Once it is melted and the pan hot, add your apples and cinnamon.
-Stir to ensure the apples are fully coated.
+- In a saucepan, melt butter.
+Once melted and the pan is hot, add apples and cinnamon.
+Stir to ensure apples are fully coated.

-- Cook on medium heat for three to five minutes, stirring periodically.
+- Cook on medium heat for 3-5 minutes, stirring periodically.

-- After three minutes, add the brown sugar and stir again to incorporate and ensure it melts.
-Cook for another minute or two so the apples soften slightly.
+- After three minutes, add brown sugar and stir again to incorporate.
+Cook for another minute or two so apples soften slightly.

-- Cook your crepes while your apples are cooling slightly.
+- Cook crepes while apples cool slightly.
 Scoop a couple tablespoons, including the juices, onto a quarter of each crepe one by one.
 Fold the crepe in half then in half again to make a quarter circle and serve immediately.